washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Kinds of Cases are Covered by Tort Law in Washington?

-• Unintentional tort: a negligent or unintentional tort involves a negligent action that leads to injury or harm for another person.
-Washington state assigns fault using pure comparative negligence.
+• Unintentional tort: a negligent or unintentional tort generally involves a negligent action that leads to injury or harm to another person.
+Washington State assigns fault using pure comparative negligence.

-• Products liability: any persons involved in making or selling a product that causes injury to another person is liable.
+• Product liability: any person involved in making or selling a product that causes injury to another person is liable.

 • Wrongful death: a personal injury accident may result in death.
 The person who performed or neglected to perform the act that resulted in death is liable.